Whole and sliced Cherry Bomb peppers on a wooden board showing round shape and thick walls

 0 SHU 3,200,000+ SHU

-Flavor notes: mild and sweet.
+Flavor notes: sweet, mildly hot, and juicy.

-mild sweet Capsicum annuum
+sweet mildly hot juicy Capsicum annuum

 Cherry Bomb Pepper Nutrition Facts & Health Benefits